RWallie/HowlBlog/README.md

 - **Repository Tests**: Unit tests the `BlogRepository` for basic CRUD functionality from CrudRepository which JpaRepository extends.
 Validating that the Hibernate ORM works properly with the `BLOGS` entity.

 - **Service Tests**: Unit tests the BlogServiceImplementation class methods, verifying they return the correct data.
-Also tests that `BlogNotFound` exception is thrown when invalid `id`s are used.
+Tests that `BlogNotFound` exception is thrown when invalid `id`s are used.
+Tests that `BadRequest` exception is thrown when invalid `title` or `message` are sent when adding or updating a blog.

-- **Controlelr Tests**: Integration tests for the `BlogController`.
+- **Controller Tests**: Integration tests for the `BlogController`.
 Utilizes MockMvc and Mockito to mock requests to our controller endpoints without having to start up the server.
 Is more cost/time efficient.
 Validates the appropriate data will be sent back as a response.
-Also checks for `404` `NotFound` status when invalid `id`s are sent to the controller.
+Checks for `404` `NotFound` status when invalid `id`s are sent to the controller.
+Checks for `400 BadRequest` when invalid `title` or `message` are sent when adding or updating a blog.